-Easy Chicken Biryani Recipe
+Chicken Biryani Recipe in a Dutch Oven

 I have ditched the pressure cooker and adopted the Dutch oven for my rice dishes for many years.
-Yes, that includes my absolute favorite Biryani(a Rice dish made with Indian spices and meat).
-That hustle and bustle of changing 3 different pots just didn't seem right when you can fix your favorite easy Chicken Biryani in a versatile Milo Dutch oven on the stovetop, then in the oven, and to the table.
+Yes, that includes my absolute favorite Biryani.
+That hustle and bustle of changing 3 different pots just didn't seem right when you can fix your favorite easy Chicken Biryani in a versatile Dutch oven on the stovetop, then in the oven, and to the table.

-Steam locking method for Biryani
+Steam Locking Method for Biryani